reeseovine/webtoys/readme.md

 	<h1>WebToys</h1>
 </div>

-## what is it?

 A handy and easy-to-use collection of tools every developer needs at one point or another.
-It's a web-based implementation of [DevToys](https://github.com/veler/DevToys) built with Next.js.
+It's a web-based clone of [DevToys](https://github.com/veler/DevToys) built with Next.js.

 ## why?